Ed Gantner: Professional football career

 Gantner's major football career started at Edgewater High School.
 Around his junior year, he began using steroids.
 Between his junior and senior years in high school, he gained 45 lbs.
-His newly found physique gained him confidence to point, where he talked incessantly about the weight he gained, how much he could lift, and the size of his biceps and neck.
+His newly found physique gained him confidence to the point, where he talked incessantly about the weight he gained, how much he could lift, and the size of his biceps and neck.

 After graduating from high school, he received a college scholarship to play football for the University of Tennessee, but after less than a year, he became depressed and homesick.